JONSASSE/432-2018/slides/class18/README.md

     - This [README file](https://github.com/THOMASELOVE/432-2018/tree/master/data-and-code/SMART) has some additional useful information, and links to the sources.
     - If you're looking for a Project 2 data set and are interested in the BRFSS, you can certainly use data from the BRFSS, or even the Selected Metropolitan/Micropolitan Area Risk Trends of BRFSS that I'm dealing with here, but you'd have to do so including **more locations than just those in the state of Ohio**, since I've looked pretty closely at Ohio.

+### Posted After Class

+Sorry for the late release on this.
+All good ideas that are in me somewhere work themselves out eventually, but not always in a timely way.
+Take this as useful advice for Project 1 if it addresses an issue that's bugging you and that you still have time to do something about, or ignore it for now, and use it as advice for Project 2 if you've moved past this in your head.

+#### How do you describe a restricted cubic spline that I've fit in a model?
+Do I write out that equation with the variablename' and variablename'' in it, or ... ?

+Tell me how many knots were involved and show me a graph that depicts the impact of the spline.
+No one explains splines without a graph.
+Make a graph and use it is excellent advice for many aspects of your presentation.
+Sensible graphs to accomplish this task in a multivariate regression model include the ggplot with Predict combination or a nomogram.

+#### If I have two models that aren't very far apart in terms of validation, where Model 1 is much simpler but less good in terms of validation than Model 2, which model would you focus on?

+If the validation results are at all comparable, then I'd definitely focus on the simpler model.

+#### If I have a C statistic, do I need to also plot the ROC curve?

+I can't think of a compelling reason to do so.
+This is one of the few places where the plot isn't much additional help, at least in terms of what we're trying to do in Project 1.